akfgln/Calendar-Js/README.md

 - **HTML**: The `index.html` file defines the basic structure of the calendar, with Bootstrap classes for styling.
 - **CSS**: The `calendar.css` file contains custom styles for the calendar.
 The Bootstrap framework is also used for styling.
-- **JavaScript**: The `calendar.js` file contains the core logic of the calendar, including event handling, date range highlighting, and multilingual support.
+- **JavaScript**: The `calendar.js` file contains the core logic of the calendar, including event handling, date range highlighting, multilingual support, and modal management for event details.

 ## Customization